Richard-Guignon/richard-guignon.github.io/_projects/Orange VR Collaboration.md

 The application has been presented in several events ([Orange Hello Show](https://pic.twitter.com/SBNjz6M18j), [Biennale internationale du Design de Saint-Etienne](https://pic.twitter.com/iBwoxjAU3m), [InOut](https://pic.twitter.com/FYWQbzqkWR), [Orange Business summit](https://pic.twitter.com/W3ddj2sFOr), ...) and has been tested by more than a thousand users, bringing a lot of feedback and improvement opportunities.

-This project started as a bottom-up anticipation project and became a product in **Orange Business Services** portfolio.
+This project started as a bottom-up anticipation project.
+We had to advocate for use case, budget, product design decisions to a vast set of internal stakeholders.
+Orange VR Collaboration is now included in **Orange Business Services** portfolio.